-- A. The dependent child(ren) for whom assistance is requested - B. Parent(s) of the dependent child(ren).
-The parent may be a biological, legal, an adoptive parent. - C. Stepparent(s) of the dependent child(ren) The parent and stepparent must be legally married.
+- A. Parent(s) of the dependent child(ren).
+The parent may be a biological, legal, or an adoptive parent. - B. Stepparent(s) of the dependent child(ren).
+The parent and stepparent must be legally married.

 CAUTION: Common-law marriages are not recognized for TANF purposes.